 A CAO can apply to a single company or a business sector.
 You must work with a CAO if:

-• you have concluded it with the trade unions yourself
+• You have concluded a CAO with the trade unions yourself.

-• you are not a member of an employer’s organisation, and no CAO has been declared binding for your sector, but you work with your own CAO
+• You are not a member of an employers' organisation, and no CAO has been declared binding for your sector, but you decide to follow an existing CAO.
+This CAO is included in your employees’ employment contracts.

 When are you allowed to deviate from a CAO?

-Is a minimum CAO in place?
-Then you may deviate from the CAO if it benefits your employees.
-Deviations from a standard CAO are not allowed.
-Many sector organisations publish the CAO relevant to their sector on their website.
+• Is a minimum CAO in place?
+Then you may deviate from the CAO if this benefits your employees.

 CAO and employment contract